 It once served as an artist's studio.

-The museum is located near hilly Montmartre in the 9th arrondissement (district) of Paris, not far from the bustling Opera and Madeleine shopping and business districts.
+The museum is located near hilly Montmartre in the 9th arrondissement (district) of Paris, part of the scenic Grands Boulevards neighborhood.
+The bustling Opera and Madeleine shopping and business districts are nearby, as are the famous Galeries Lafayette and Printemps Department Stores.

 16 rue Chaptal, 9th arrondissement